JohnIrvine1433/ThemeMaster/index.md

 ### RetroOZ (0.50 - Beta - 2 July or newer)
 - Place *ThemeMaster.sh* and *ThemeMaster* folder in `/roms/tools` (or directly in /opt/system/Tools).

-### JELOS
+### JELOS, ROCKNIX
 - Place *ThemeMaster.sh* and *ThemeMaster* folder in `/storage/roms/ports`.
-- Run ThemeMaster from JELOS Ports menu.
+- Run ThemeMaster from Ports menu.

 ## Controls
 ### Navigation